department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/military-information/2023-enhanced-military-information/README.md

 1. non-military deployment data
 2. a registry that verifies participation in a Toxic Exposure Risk Activity (TERA) memorandum

 Per VBA’s analysis, this list is composed of elements that a Veteran will need the ability to view in order to verify a TERA, hazards or presumptions.
-VA and DoD anticipate Veterans and Service members will most often use ILER to verify their participation in a TERA or hazards to qualify for health care benefits or compensation benefits under PACT, or previously established presumptions for radiation (38 CFR 3.309(d)); herbicides (38 CFR 3.309(e)); contaminated water at Camp LeJeune (38 CFR.3.309(f)); ionizing radiation (38 CFR 3.311); Persian Gulf exposures (38 CFR 3.317); and fine particulate matter (38 CFR 3.320).
+VA and DoD anticipate Veterans and Service members will most often use ILER to verify their participation in a TERA or hazards to qualify for health care benefits or compensation benefits under PACT, or previously established presumptions for:
+- radiation (38 CFR 3.309(d))
+- herbicides (38 CFR 3.309(e))
+- contaminated water at Camp LeJeune (38 CFR.3.309(f))
+- ionizing radiation (38 CFR 3.311)
+- Persian Gulf exposures (38 CFR 3.317)
+- fine particulate matter (38 CFR 3.320).

 The military information page in the profile should provide read access to the data elements to aid a veteran in their application process.